-The short answer is no. Paper towels are not recyclable.
-Despite what their name may suggest, these sheets cannot be recycled among paper and cardboard.
+The short answer is no. Paper towels are not recyclable and cannot be disposed of alongside your other paper and cardboard recyclables.

-The original component to paper towels is wood or cardboard, but the process that gets them kitchen-ready makes them non-recyclable.
-During manufacturing, the wood/cardboard gets pummeled and battered so much that all the natural fibers are broken down almost completely.
-Recycling this paper product at a later stage becomes impossible.
+Although paper towels are typically made using wood or cardboard, the process that gets them kitchen-ready makes them non-recyclable.
+During manufacturing, the wood and cardboard components get pummeled and battered to break down their natural fibers.
+The process makes recycling this paper product almost impossible.

-Not to mention the paper also gets a chemical treatment.
-Softeners, resins and glues are added to the paper fibers for better absorption, strength and smoothness, all of which are highly toxic.
-On top of that, bleaching often occurs at this stage of manufacturing.
-Meaning, not even clean and untouched paper towels can be recycled.
+Next, the material used to make paper towels gets a major dose of chemicals.
+Softeners, resins and glues — all of which are highly toxic — are added to the paper fibers to boost absorption, strength and smoothness.
+Bleaching typically follows at this stage of manufacturing.
+At this point, not even clean and untouched paper towels can be recycled.

-So paper towels must be thrown into the regular trash.
-Unfortunately, this all means that hundreds of millions of tons of single-use paper towels end up in landfill every year in the US.
-The strain this is putting on the environment is substantial, and needs reducing asap.
+So, paper towels must be thrown into the regular trash.
+That means that hundreds of millions of tons of single-use paper towels end up in landfill every year.
+The strain on the environment is substantial and needs to be reduced asap.

 Are Paper Towels Biodegradable?

-But be careful.
-Do not throw these paper towels into the compost bin if they were used to mop up toxic or non-organic products.
-These are not biodegradable and therefore should not be mixed with organic products in the compost pile.
+But there is an important condition: don’t put paper towels in the compost bin if you used them to clean up toxic or non-organic products.
+If you used them with chemical cleaners or to soak up something that isn’t food, paper towels are no longer biodegradable and shouldn’t be mixed with organic products in the compost pile.

-Reducing your paper towel waste is a sure way to improve your impact on the environment.
-But don’t be alarmed, you do not need to make any drastic changes to your cleaning habits.
-These tips for paper towel alternatives are both equally as effective, while keeping the health of the environment in mind.
+Reducing your paper towel waste is a sure way to reduce your environmental impact — and you can do that without drastically changing your cleaning habits.
+These paper towel alternatives are effective and keep the health of the environment in mind.

-1. Rethink Your Choice and Reuse Your Paper Towels
+1. Reuse Your Paper Towels — and Use Less

-The most ecological option for reducing your environmental impact is to stop using these single-use paper towels altogether.
-But, if you can’t quite resist them, then try to use just one square at a time.
-If need be, fold the square a couple of times to make it thicker, for those bigger spills.
+The most eco-friendly option for reducing your environmental impact is to stop consuming single-use products altogether.
+If you can’t quite resist them, try to use just one square at a time.
+Fold it a few times to make it thicker if you need to.
 You can also reuse paper towels, especially if they were just used for mopping up water or spilled soap.

-Other environmentally friendly alternatives include using cloth towels and fabric napkins.
-Cloths are equally as effective at cleaning up spills and messes, and can be used time and time again.
-Fabric napkins work in exactly the same way.
-With more options regarding choice of colours and fun patterns, these multi-use napkins are sure to trump your boring, bog-standard white paper napkins.
+Other sustainable alternatives include cloth towels and fabric napkins.
+Cloth cleans spills and messes effectively and can be reused indefinitely.
+Fabric napkins work likewise.
+With more options for colors and fun patterns, cloth napkins also look a lot better than boring, standard white paper napkins.

 3. Give Newspaper a Second Life

 Newspapers are also a great alternative to non-recyclable paper towels.
-Did you know that newspapers work really well at removing stains and streaks from glass surfaces like windows and mirrors?
-Well they do, and are a much greener option than paper towels.
-Just make sure you use an environmentally friendly, non-toxic cleaning product, and you will be able to recycle the newspapers no problem.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+In fact, newspapers are excellent for removing stains and streaks from glass surfaces like windows and mirrors.
+Just make sure you use an environmentally friendly, non-toxic cleaning product so you can recycle it.
+Check out 15 Ways to Clean Your Home Using Apple Cider Vinegar for some eco-friendly cleaning ideas.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?